 Their reasoning for this is associated with the belief that black men and women had inherited the "curse of ham."

 The Curse of Ham is a narrative that occurs in the Book of Genesis.
 It is concerning Noah's drunkenness and a shameful act by his son Ham.
 The transgression is controversial however in the eyes of the Mormon Church as it is believed that Noah cursed Canaan when Ham sinned by looking at his naked form instead of averting his eyes.
-This passage and curse has been debated for two thousand years.
+This passage and curse have been debated for two thousand years.

-This curse was used to justify the subjection of slavery and black people by some Muslims, Jews and Christians as an explanation for black skin.
-Most denominations of Christianity and Judaism now strongly disagree with these interpretations considering that in the actual biblical text it isn't Ham that is cursed and both race and skin colour aren't actually mentioned at all.
+This curse was used to justify the subjection of slavery and black people by some Muslims, Jews, and Christians as an explanation for black skin.
+Most denominations of Christianity and Judaism now strongly disagree with these interpretations considering that in the actual biblical text it isn't Ham that is cursed and both race and skin color aren't actually mentioned at all.
 The population in the Middle East during the time of Noah was a Caucasian population and black people did not originate from the Middle East.

 Many believe when this statement was made in 1978 that God didn't change his mind about keeping racial groups separate, having separate churches and were against this declaration.
 It's worth remembering that God made separate racial groups in different parts of the world and that he wouldn't want to lose his creations through interracial marriage and mixing into the one church.